enormandeau/barque/README.md

 You will also need to have the following programs installed on your computer.

+- OSX or GNU Linux
 - bash 4+
 - python 2.7+ or 3.5+
 - gnu parallel
-- trimmomatic
 - flash (read merger)
 - usearch
-- REMOVE? *fastq-dump from sra-toolkit to download the benchmark dataset*
+- *REMOVE*? trimmomatic

 ## Overview